OCD and Anxiety Center Children's Residential Care

-With a capacity of 14 beds, we often have 12 to 14 children at the OCD and Anxiety Center at Rogers’ campus in Oconomowoc, Wisconsin.
-It’s a safe, secure environment where you can rest assured your child is receiving quality care while living on site for approximately 45 to 60 days.
+Our campus in Oconomowoc, Wisconsin is a safe, secure environment where parents can rest assured their child is receiving quality care while living on site for approximately 45 to 60 days.

-Your child’s treatment is unique to his or her needs.
-He or she will experience individual and group therapy with a board-certified child and adolescent psychiatrist, a therapist and a behavioral specialist several times a week.
+Each child’s treatment at Rogers is unique to their needs.
+They will experience individual and group therapy with a board-certified child and adolescent psychiatrist, a therapist, and a behavioral specialist several times a week.

 In these sessions, cognitive behavioral therapy (CBT) is the proven effective foundation of care, along with an emphasis on exposure and response prevention (ERP) for OCD and anxiety.
 Both are treatments of choice for OCD and anxiety.

-We help your child reduce symptoms as he or she learns to identify and correct errors in thinking and gain skills to manage thoughts that can impact behavior.
+We help each child reduce symptoms as they learn to identify and correct errors in thinking and gain skills to manage thoughts that can impact behavior.
 With ERP, they develop hierarchies to gradually increase exposure to their obsessions and compulsions—and learn to manage them.

-You know your child best.
-As a parent or family member, you play an important role in successful treatment outcomes.
-Family education and therapy sessions help you and your child work through common challenges and build stronger relationships.
+Parents and family members play an important role in successful treatment outcomes.
+Family education and therapy sessions help parents and their child work through common challenges and build stronger relationships.

-Your child can stay as active in school as possible during his or her stay.
-We hold school daily.
-Rogers’ certified teachers will, with consent, work directly with your child’s school to assess educational needs and help with reintegration.
+We help children stay as active in school as possible during their stay with daily school sessions.
+Rogers’ certified teachers will, with consent, work directly with a child’s school to assess educational needs and help with reintegration.

-Our unique environment allows our staff to gauge your child’s ability to interact with other children, to assess his or her progress in therapy activities, and see first-hand how your child will react when facing a variety of challenging situations.
+Our unique environment allows our staff to gauge a child’s ability to interact with other children, to assess their progress in therapy activities, and see first-hand how they will react when facing a variety of challenging situations.

 We provide structured therapeutic treatment seven days per week.
 Here’s what a typical weekday looks like:

 In addition to the individual sessions with the psychiatrist and other treatment team members scheduled throughout the day and week, residential care specialists are available 24 hours a day.
-The residential care specialists provide assistance and one-to-one support for your child to help her or him stay compliant with treatment, set daily goals, problem solve, identify their feelings and assist with other issues that may be part of the treatment plan.
+The residential care specialists provide assistance and one-to-one support to help children stay compliant with treatment, set daily goals, problem solve, identify their feelings and assist with other issues that may be part of the treatment plan.

-Our staff stays up-to-date with the latest advances in emotional and behavioral treatment and can provide valuable guidance to help your child reach his or her goals.
+Our staff stays up-to-date with the latest advances in emotional and behavioral treatment and can provide valuable guidance to help children reach their goals.

 The Oconomowoc campus, nestled between two lakes, provides an ideal atmosphere for growth.
-An indoor and outdoor ropes and challenge course, gymnasium, courtyard and greenhouse, art studio, playground, hiking trails and open outdoor spaces provide outlets for energy as well as opportunities for your child to discover their personal strengths.
+An indoor and outdoor ropes and challenge course, gymnasium, courtyard and greenhouse, art studio, playground, hiking trails, and open outdoor spaces provide outlets for energy as well as opportunities for a child to discover their personal strengths.

 Click on the images to view larger.